W. Hoehn Co., 30 W. 16th St., New York, 2010

 In 1911 the journal Industrial World, 27 Feb.
 1911, included William Hoehn Co. in a list of new corporations, "William Hoehn Company, Manhattan; articles of iron, steel, etc., manufacture fire escapes for buildings; $3,000.
 William Hoehn, 218 West Twentieth street, Myron A. Horton, 218 West Twentieth street, Charles W. Philiphar, 32 Nassau street, all or New York city."

-Hoehn probably died in the 1930s (I haven't been able to determine a precise date), but the business was carried on by two colleagues, Myron A. Horton (ca, 1861-?) and Pius Hillenbrand (1874-?).
+According to an email (2018 March 21) from Steven Bouwkamp, the 4th great-grandchild of William (Wilhelm) Hoehn, Hoehn died 10 May 1921 at the age of 80.
+But the business was carried on by two colleagues, Myron A. Horton (ca, 1861-?) and Pius Hillenbrand (1874-?).
 Myron Horton seems to have begun as bookkeeper (he is so described in the 1910 U. S. Census) and is listed as president of the company in city directories from 1922 to 1933.
 Pius Hillenbrand was an immigrant from Germany in the early 1890s, and lived for many years on Center St., North Bergen, New Jersey.
 He lived at that address in 1918 when he registered for the World War I draft.
 He gave his occupation as "Iron Worker Wm Hoen Co 218 W 20 St NYC."

 William Hoehn, of New York, N. Y., secured two patents in the 1870s and 1880s.
 One was an "Improvement in Painters' Scaffolds," patent no. 175095 dated 21 March 1876, and the other was a "Trunk-Lock," patent 311759 dated 3 Feb.
 1885.